hieuvp/react-native-fingerprint-scanner/README.md

 [![Version](https://img.shields.io/npm/v/react-native-fingerprint-scanner.svg)](https://www.npmjs.com/package/react-native-fingerprint-scanner)
 [![NPM](https://img.shields.io/npm/dm/react-native-fingerprint-scanner.svg)](https://www.npmjs.com/package/react-native-fingerprint-scanner)

-React Native Fingerprint Scanner is a [React Native](http://facebook.github.io/react-native/) library for authenticating users with Fingerprint (TouchID).
+React Native Fingerprint Scanner is a [React Native](http://facebook.github.io/react-native/) library for authenticating users with Fingerprint, Touch ID and Face ID.

 ### iOS Version
-The usage of the TouchID is based on a framework, named **Local Authentication**.
+The usage of the TouchID and FaceID is based on a framework, named **Local Authentication**.

 It provides a **Default View** that prompts the user to place a finger to the iPhone’s button for scanning.